-- Replicate between databases in a heterogeneous or homogeneous deployment. - Replicate from multiple sources and to multiple targets. - Change, format, and filter information dynamically. - Replicate data continuously and at high speed. - Replication can be stopped, paused, and restarted without losing or skipping data. - In general, replicators are deployed as follows: - An Extractor replicator is deployed on the same host instance as the database, or as an offboard extractor when direct host installations are not possible and is configured to read data from the data source and generate the transactions. - An Applier replicator is deployed on the same host as the target database, or as an offboard extractor when direct host installations are not possible, reads data from the extractor replicator over a network connection and applies the transactions to the target data store.
+- Replicate between databases in a heterogeneous or homogeneous deployment. - Replicate from multiple sources and to multiple targets. - Change, format, and filter information dynamically. - Replicate data continuously and at high speed. - Replication can be stopped, paused, and restarted without losing or skipping data.

+In general, replicators are deployed as follows:

+- A master replicator is deployed on the same host instance as the database and is configured to read data from a data source and generate the transactions. - A slave replicator is deployed on the same host as the target database, and reads data from the master replicator over a network connection and applies the transactions to the target data store.